In this section we try to answer some of the frequently asked questions about Cottage By The Sea.

 A. Take a Break camps are offered to primary school aged children.
 Children selected for the REEF program are in Grade 6 and participate in this program until the end of Year 7.
 Graduates of the REEF program are invited to participate in the Mentor Program and continue in the program until they are 18 years old, so long as they are studying or in training.

-A. Cottage by the Sea offers short term care (camps) for children in primary school and beyond.
-The camps are usually from three to five days, between Monday and Friday.
+A. Camps are usually from three to five days, between Monday and Friday.
 Some specialty camps are longer and may go over weekends.

 A. The children are supervised twenty-four hours a day by professional staff.
 At night staff members and teaching staff are on duty to take care of the children.
 All aquatic and adventure activities are run by fully qualified leaders.
 All staff and volunteers have Working with Children Checks.